righner/GiveDirectlyLiveScraper/readme.md

 ### Dashboard
 Basic features, including WordCloud, wordcount, and filtering are implemented.
-Improved caching of word count in the Streamlit Cloud container image instead of browser is implemented.
+Improved caching in the Streamlit Cloud container image instead of browser is implemented.

 ## Next steps
-Improve caching of Streamlit dashboard, i.e load agg_data from container image instead of BigQuery.
+Orchestrate everything, possibly using Prefect, Make, or a scheduling tool in GCP.
+Add unit tests
 Add sentiment analysis using Flink.
-Orchestrate everything, possibly using Prefect, Make, or a scheduling tool in GCP.
 Cache persistently, either directly in the repository or on Google Cloud Storage.
+Refa

 ### Cloud Run Deployment on hold
 My project, like [many others](https://github.com/streamlit/streamlit/issues/3028), faces issues with Streamlit deployment on Google Cloud Run.
 Streamlit uses a URL for their health checks that is reserved on GCP, leading to a 404 error shortly after loading the app.